mfansler/TidyGEO/TidyGEO/help_docs/Shift_Cells_Documentation.md

     <td>?</td>
   </tr>
 </table>
-*In this example, row 2 is missing an entry for Letters, row 4 is missing entries for Letters and Numbers, and row 5 is missing an entry for Numbers.*
+*In this example, row 2 is missing an entry for Letters, row 4 is missing entries for Letters and Numbers, and row 5 is missing an entry for Numbers.
+This shifts the values for rows 2, 4, and 5 to the wrong columns.*

 To fix this: